2021 NFPA 70E Update

 “Plan B” – FREE Training Option

-2020 is a challenging year so here is Plan B. If you are unable to attend the 8 hour version of the 2021 NFPA 70E update, We would like to make available for you a free one hour 2021 NFPA 70E Update Online class.
+Training budgets can some times pose challenges so here is Plan B. If you are unable to attend the 8 hour version of the 2021 NFPA 70E update, We would like to make available for you a free one hour 2021 NFPA 70E Update Online class.

 This one hour course was recorded during Jim Phillips’ live streaming course held June 18, 2020 where we had participants from 18 different countries!
 This online course is part of our new online platform designed for you to learn anytime and anywhere.